WilfredAlmeida/WilfredAlmeida/README.md

 ### About me:

-I am a NodeJS-Golang Backend Developer with experience in Flutter & Cloud as well and, I'm exploring Web3.
+I am a NodeJS-Golang Backend Developer with experience in Flutter & Cloud as well as, Solana.

 I'm looking for full-time Remote Jobs.

 I like finance and can go on talking for hours about Investment, Personal Finance, Stock Markets, Global Economies, etc.

-Being a community person and like to be a part of communities and give back to the community.
+I am a community person and like to be a part of communities and give back to the community.
 I love sharing my experiences via [talks](https://wilfredalmeida.com/talks), [blogs](https://blog.wilfredalmeida.com/), and [tweets](https://twitter.com/WilfredAlmeida_).

-I am an open-source enthusiast and developed:
+I am an open-source enthusiast and developed/contributed to:
+- `unkey`: Open source API key management platform [unkey](https://github.com/unkeyed/unkey/)
-- `unkey-go`: Go SDK for [unkey](https://github.com/unkeyed/unkey/)
+- `unkey-go`: Go SDK for Unkey
+- `Jonxslays/unkey`: Rust SDK for [unkey](https://github.com/Jonxslays/unkey/)
+- `goharbor/harbor`: CNCF [Harbor](https://github.com/goharbor/harbor/), Open source container registry

 ### Important Links